 Spot the elephant heads

-While the likes of Billy Grant (1877 – 1957) had to use magazines and catalogues for his Art Deco inspiration and references, Old Mutual paid for Fred Glennie and the Louws to go on a study trip to Europe and the States.
+While the likes of Billy Grant (1877 – 1957) had to use magazines and catalogues for his Art Deco inspiration and references, Old Mutual paid for Fred Glennie and the Louws to go to Europe and the States.
 No surprises that the Old Mutual Building looks like a smaller version of Empire State Building, designed by Shreve, Lamb & Harmon, built 1930 – 1931.
-Old Mutual wanted their new headquarters to impress and it still does, even the detailing (eg banisters, light fittings and etched images by the lifts).
+Old Mutual wanted their new headquarters to impress and it still does, even the small details (eg banisters, light fittings and etched images by the lifts).
 Going inside gives the feeling of stepping back in time to a bygone era.
-I get this too at the small Art Deco optometrist, Mullers, opposite.
+So too, going into the small Art Deco optometrist, Mullers, opposite Mutual Heights.
 It was designed by Frank Spears (1906 – 1991) when he worked at shopfitters Brimble & Briggs (no relation to me, btw).
 While Old Mutual Building is now an apartment block renamed Mutual Heights, re-purposed like most other Art Deco buildings here, Mullers is still an optometrist and in fact where I go for my annual eye test.

 Entrance, Longmarket St